Lynette M. Fraga, Ph.D.

 She joined Child Care Aware® of America in November 2018.

 Ami Gadhia, JD

-Ami Gadhia is Chief of Policy, Research and Programs for Child Care Aware® of America (CCAoA).
+Ami Gadhia is Chief of Policy & Advocacy for Child Care Aware® of America (CCAoA).
 Prior to coming to CCAoA, Gadhia was with the American Academy of Pediatrics (AAP), where she was Director of Federal Advocacy and Regulatory Affairs.
 During her five years at AAP, she worked on critical federal policy related to numerous child- and family-centered issues, including early childhood, child abuse and neglect, toxic stress, environmental health, injury, violence and poison prevention, Native American child health, foster, adoption and kinship care.
 Before joining AAP, Gadhia spent seven years in the Washington office of the Consumers Union (CU), the policy and advocacy arm of Consumer Reports.
 At CU, she worked on federal legislation and regulation related to areas such as product and food safety, among other issues.
 Skilled in public speaking and communication, Gadhia has testified before Congress and federal agencies numerous times, and has appeared in the national print and TV press on various policy issues.
 A former practicing attorney, she is a member of the Connecticut and New York State Bars.
 Gadhia received her law degree from the University of Connecticut School of Law and earned a Bachelor of Arts in Government from Cornell University.